jacknino/MessageSerializer/docs/PropertyRuleUserDefined.md

 This example assumes a protocol where most messages have a field at the end of the message that is intended to store the SHA-256 result of all the other bytes in the message.
 The {{ site.data.linkVariables["PropertyRule"] }} being created will set up any property named "Hash" to be the <makeLink>CalculatedAuthenticationResult</makeLink>
 property and will use <makeLink>CalculatorAuthenticationSha256</makeLink> as the `Calculator`.
-Also, since it is known that the length of the SHA-256 result will be 32 bytes the PropertyRule will also set the `Length` property of the {{ site.data.linkVariables["MessageProperty"] }} attribute to 32 if it hasn't already been set to something.
+Also, since it is known that the length of the SHA-256 result will be 32 bytes the PropertyRule will also set the `Length` property of the {{ site.data.linkVariables["MessagePropertyAttribute"] }} to 32 if it hasn't already been set to something.
 This makes it possible for the `Hash` property to be used in <makeLink>CalculatedLength</makeLink> calculations.

 So to start we need to make our `PropertyRule`: